gabriellemalate/gabriellemalate/README.md

 > LinkedIn https://www.linkedin.com/in/gabriellemalate/
 > Discord - gabrielle_malate

 🌟 Don't be a stranger!
-Hop into a conversation -- Tell me how I can help you, about your story.
+Hop into a conversation -- Tell me how I can help, about your story.
 Ask me about the businesses I've built, what to consider in paving our own paths.
 Let's discuss what we think the future could look like.